skypager/skypager/README.md

 $ yarn add @skypager/web --save # for the browser builds, this is a runtime / production dependency
 ```

+**Optional**

 If you wish to take advantage of webpack `build` `start` and `watch` scripts, modeled after [Create React App](https://github.com/facebook/create-react-app), you can install `@skypager/webpack`

 ```shell
 $ yarn add @skypager/webpack --dev
 ```

-If you wish to use MDX, and the [Skypager Document Helper](src/helpers/document) to be able to build cool things using your project's Markdown and JavaScript modules as a database
+If you wish to use MDX, and the [Skypager Document Helper](src/helpers/document) to be able to build cool things using your project's Markdown and JavaScript modules as a database, such as generate
+runnable, editable websites from your README.md

 ```shell
 $ yarn add @skypager/helpers-document --save